ITNG/ziaeeNN2020/README.md

 # ziaeeNN2020
 -  This repository contains the codes for repuducing results and figures in the paper:
--  Frequency-dependent organization of the brain’s functional network through delayed-interactions [biorxiv, accepted by the J. Neural Networks](https://www.biorxiv.org/content/10.1101/754622v1)
+-  Frequency-dependent organization of the brain’s functional network through delayed-interactions [J. Neural Networks](https://www.researchgate.net/publication/343780297_Frequency-dependent_organization_of_the_brain's_functional_network_through_delayed-interactions)
 - Abolfazl Ziaeemehr, Mina Zarei, Alireza Valizadeh, Claudio R. Mirasso

 -  **Abstract**